HenriqueBBrum/DINT/README.md

 # Providing Fine-grained Network Metrics for Monitoring Applications using In-band Telemetry

 This repository contains the code and instructions needed to reproduce the experiments for the paper [Providing Fine-grained Network Metrics for
-Monitoring Applications using In-band Telemetry]().
+Monitoring Applications using In-band Telemetry](https://ieeexplore.ieee.org/document/10175472/).

+> To check our paper's final results go to our Google Drive folder with the [NetSoft 2023 results](https://drive.google.com/drive/folders/14hhirZpIgI2-LsnEub-rUIznKYLPIxZN?usp=drive_link)

 ## Installation Guide